 Communication.
-Have important financial conversations with family members about estate planning including wills, trusts and beneficiaries.
+Have important financial conversations with family members about estate planning, including wills, trusts and beneficiaries.

 Analysis.
-If you haven’t already done so, consider moderating aggressive positions in favor of a more conservative investing strategy.
+If you haven’t already done so, consider moderating any aggressive positions in favor of a more conservative investing strategy.
 But don’t overdo it.
 Some investment growth can help offset your drawdown of retirement accounts, so you remain funded throughout your retirement years.

 Learn how we can help you plan and prepare for retirement.